kennethdmiller3/videoventure/trunk/tinyxml2/readme.md

 	&quot;	"
 	&apos;	'

-These are recognized when the XML document is read, and translated to there UTF-8 equivalents.
+These are recognized when the XML document is read, and translated to their UTF-8 equivalents.
 For instance, text with the XML of:

 	Far &amp; Away